Since Friday the 13th is approaching, I thought I would write about fear.

 I've known actors who throw up before shows to give excellent performances.
 Bill Russell (a baseball player) used to throw up before every game, oddly when this stopped he fell into a slump.

-I want to be clear here, I am not recommending throwing up.
+I would like to be clear here, I am not recommending throwing up.

 What I am getting at is that when we are in a 'Flight or Flight' response we are actually at a performance state.
 'Fight or Flight' is about life and death, there is no more important performance than that.
 The problem lies not in the state but in the pattern of response.